kubernetes/enhancements/keps/sig-api-machinery/1693-warnings/README.md

 In the endpoint installer, decorate handlers for deprecated APIs:
   * add a warning header: `<group>/<version> <kind> is deprecated in v1.X+, unavailable in v1.Y+; use <replacementGroup>/<replacementVersion> <replacementKind>`
-  * increment the counter metric for the deprecated use
+  * set the gauge metric for the deprecated group/version/resource/subresource to 1
   * add an audit annotation indicating the request was made to a deprecated API

 **In-process validation and admission warnings:**